Esri/kafka-for-geoevent/README.md

 The Kafka Connector has been moved into the GeoEvent Product.
-This external gallery item connector GitHub repository have been deprecated.
+This external gallery item connector GitHub repository has been deprecated.
 For issues or enhancement requests related to the OOTB Kafka Connectors, please contact Esri Technical Support or the [GeoEvent Team on GeoNet](https://community.esri.com/t5/arcgis-geoevent-server/ct-p/arcgis-geoevent-server).

 # kafka-for-geoevent